Find Affordable College Courses

 Bronx, NY

-The in-demand associate degree programs at Monroe College helped the school earn the #3 place on this year’s ranking of the most popular allied health professions schools in New York.
-Located in the city of Bronx, Monroe College is a private for-profit school with a medium-sized student population.
+A rank of #3 on this year’s list means Monroe College is a great place for allied health professions students working on their associate degree.
+Located in the city of Bronx, Monroe College is a private for-profit college with a medium-sized student population.

 Of the 76 students majoring in allied health at Monroe College, 9% are male and 91% are female.